onnx/onnx-tensorflow/README.md

 The specific ONNX release version that we support in the master branch of ONNX-TF can be found [here](https://github.com/onnx/onnx-tensorflow/blob/master/ONNX_VERSION_NUMBER).
 This information about ONNX version requirement is automatically encoded in `setup.py`, therefore users needn't worry about ONNX version requirement when installing ONNX-TF.

-To install the latest version of ONNX-TF via pip, run `pip install onnx-tf`.

 Because users often have their own preferences for which variant of Tensorflow to install (i.e., a GPU version instead of a CPU version), we do not explicitly require tensorflow in the installation script.
 It is therefore users' responsibility to ensure that the proper variant of Tensorflow is available to ONNX-TF.
 Moreover, we require Tensorflow version == 1.15.0.

+To install the latest version of ONNX-TF v1.6.0
+- Run `git clone https://github.com/onnx/onnx-tensorflow.git && cd onnx-tensorflow`.
+- Run `git checkout v1.6.0-tf-1.15`.
+- Run `pip install -e .`.

 ## Development: